 Welcome to the Oakland Community Preparedness & Response Program

-Note: our 1-hour live, online (Zoom) workshop can be scheduled for your neighborhood group or community organization.
+Note: our 1-hour live, in-person or online (Zoom) workshop can be scheduled for your neighborhood group or community organization.
 Contact us for more information.
 And you can also view our short video workshops.

 The OCP&R program provides information, Guides and videos on how you can prepare yourself, your family and your community for a disaster, such as a wildfire or earthquake.

 The information provided by OCP&R is intended to cover the most important actions that you can take now to help protect your property and your lives.

 OCP&R recommends that you follow the steps below to get started.
 To help you with this, please download or print this Action Checklist and mark-off the actions as you complete them.

 Take these actions one-at-a-time.
 Work on them as your schedule allows and set dates as goals for completing them.
 Remember, each step you take to prepare for an emergency, the better off you are than before!

 1. Watch the video workshops on this site